Americastestkitchen/mise-ui/README.md

 Next, merge your PR, and navigate to your package on npm and hang tight for a few minutes while the package is updated.

 #### IMPORTANT
 Travis has been removed from Github which ran the build to provide the version number to add to associated Repos, such as `espresso`.
 This version will need to be generated manually.
+Before merging to master add 2 labels (patch and release).
 In the code editor, enter:
 ```
 yarn build && yarn tsc && npx auto shipit
 ```